klack/klack.cloud/README.md

 # Deployment
 - Rename `.env.example` to `.env` and fill in credentials
-- All .internal services need a hosts file or router dns pointed to the correct IP
+- All `.internal` addresses need modifications to your hosts file or router dns pointed to the correct IP.
 - Create `/var/log/sonarr` and `/var/log/radarr`owned by 1000:1000
-- Create a new server key and certificate signed by a self trusted ca.  Place `server.crt` and `server.key` in `/config/traefik/certs` for klack.internal certificates
+- Create a new server key and certificate signed by a self trusted ca.  Place `server.crt` and `server.key` in `/config/traefik/certs` for `.internal` certificates
 - Create `htpasswd` at `./config/traefik/htpasswd` for Trafik basic auth
 - Place `wg0.conf` at `./config/wireguard/wg0.conf` for Wireguard
 - `allup.sh`